vinaygopinath/androidtutorial/app/views/concept_lessons/_android_setup.md

 Now we have JDK and Unzip utility installed, lets go and install the ADT

 *Go to the file which gets downloaded from developer.android.com.
-The file name will start from adt-bundle- *Right click and unzip the zip packaged.
-In linux or MAC you can use unzip command on teminal *You will get a new folder with name adt-bundle- created
+The file name will start from **adt-bundle-** *Right click and unzip the zip packaged.
+In linux or MAC you can use unzip command on teminal *You will get a new folder with name adt-bundle-xxxx created.
+The exact name will depend on your OS, PC configuration (32/64 bit) etc.

-> Watchout: In the above video you see the presenter doing a cut paste after the above step, you can skip that part if you don't want to change the location of your ADT installation.
+> Watchout: In the above video you see the presenter doing a cut paste after the above step, you can skip that part if you do not want to change the location of your ADT installation.
 If you want to move your setup to a different location you can do cut and paste.

 The ADT is installed and ready, you will notice that the installation is slef contained that means you just need to have the ADT folder to run the development enviorment